Explantation (Removal of Implants Without Replacement)

 Dr. Epstein conducts a thorough consultation and examination to determine the best surgical procedure to achieve the desired outcome.
 The surgical procedure is performed on an outpatient basis and may involve local and twilight anesthesia or general anesthesia.
 Details regarding anesthesia and surgical techniques are discussed well before the day of surgery.

-If capsular contracture has occurred, the capsule, or layer of scar tissue around the implant, usually needs to be removed.
-This is referred to as a capsulectomy.
+If implants are being removed, but not replaced, and capsular contracture has occurred, the capsule, or layer of scar tissue around the implant, usually does not need to be removed (capsulectomy).
+I generally do this only if the capsule is calcified, which is an uncommon finding.
 Any additional tissue removal or adjustment is conducted through the same incisions as implant removal or replacement.
-If a breast lift is needed to refine shape after implant removal, an additional incision may be made from the bottom of the areola to the breast crease and around the areola (“Lollipop scar”).
+If a breast lift is needed to refine shape after implant removal, additional incisions may be required around the areola and from the bottom of the areola to the lower breast crease (“Lollipop scar”).
 Tissue and skin are adjusted through this incision to relocate the breast to a higher position on the chest wall.

-Usually drains are not needed for most revision surgery.
+If implant removal is all that is required, I do not generally place drains.
+If a capsulectomy is required as well, but without implant replacement, then I usually do place a drain.
 If required, drains are secured into place to facilitate fluid drainage from the surgical site.
 These may be removed within a few days to a week after surgery.
+Discomfort is usually minimal after implant removal surgery.
+Drains removal is generally painless.

 If I have my implants removed, can I get implants again at a later date?